Privacy Reasoning in Ambiguous Contexts: Camber: A Context Disambiguation Framework

-The first strategy corresponds to an agent that obtains arbitrary additional information contextually relevant to the privacy assessment (e.g., clarifying a request for insurance information with details that the request is about the policy numbers and limits).
-We call this the \textit{label-independent} expansion strategy because the new context does not directly relate to the appropriateness label.
-In the second strategy, the agent obtains evidence directly indicative of the appropriateness label (e.g., retrieving an email that states the insurance information request also includes social security numbers).
-We call this the \textit{label-dependent} expansion strategy because the new context biases the model with appropriateness information.
-Finally, the agent might reason about which fields in the information request are ambiguous and seek evidence to reduce this ambiguity (e.g., reasoning that sharing insurance information requires the consent of policyholders, and asking the user whether consent was provided).
+The first strategy serves as a baseline and adds arbitrary information to one of the data fields (e.g., clarifying the data subject of a request from ``alumnus'' to ``an alumnus who had been recognized for contributions in environmental science''), helping us measure to what extent any additional privacy-agnostic information is useful.
+To ensure that the added information remains in agreement with the existing appropriateness label of the example, we prompt the model to generate only neutral information, in line with prior work~\cite{salt-nlp2024privacylens}.
+In the second baseline strategy, we aim to synthetically add information that is more privacy-related and indicative of appropriateness to further resolve ambiguity (e.g., retrieving information that the student record was marked as ``do not disclose'').
+To ensure that this added information remains in agreement with the appropriateness label, we include the label in the data generation prompt.
+We call the first strategy \textit{label-independent} and the second \textit{label-dependent}.
+Finally, our third strategy mimics an agent that reasons about which fields in the information request are ambiguous and seeks evidence to reduce this ambiguity (e.g., reasoning that the sender is not authorized to share alumni information externally).
 We call this the \textit{reasoning-guided} expansion strategy (Section~\ref{sec:coding-bsed-expansion}).
-To evaluate these strategies and their impact on improving privacy assessments, in Section~\ref{sec:enabling-expansion} we describe the mechanisms enabling \camber to generalize across both the \confaideplus and \privacylensplus datasets.
-A more extended description of the \camber context disambiguation framework can be found in Appendix~\ref{sec:detailed_framework}.
+Comparing results from the first two strategies reveals how important it is for agents to clarify privacy-specific aspects compared to asking general questions about the context.
+The reasoning-guided strategy further intends to shed light on what types of privacy relevant information would be most effective to acquire.
+To evaluate these strategies and their impact on improving privacy judgments, in Section~\ref{sec:enabling-expansion} we describe the mechanisms enabling \camber to generalize across both the \confaideplus and \privacylensplus datasets.
+A detailed description of the \camber framework can be found in Appendix~\ref{sec:detailed_framework}.